GenesisWarfare/Dishaster/formal-elements.md

 The shift ends after a set timer or if the Boss fires you on the spot.
 You’re immediately graded on:
-Tips earned 💰
+Tips earned,
-Guests served ✅
+Guests served,
-Times caught 🚫
+Times caught,
-Professionalism score 🌟
+Professionalism score

 Ending screens: